KDE/websites-docs-plasma-mobile-org/Design.rst

 ~~~~~~~~~~~~~

 The visual design stage is all about how it should look on the screen.
-Relevant questions that should be answered in this stage are
+Relevant questions that should be answered in this stage are:

 -  How should the wanted functionality be presented?
 -  Which graphical elements are necessary for functional and visual